fivenp/colorsandbox/README.md

 ### (WIP) Color preview / documentation

-Simply import the component to your existing App and pass a color palette object down.
+Simply import the component to your existing React App and pass a color palette object down.

 ```tsx
 import { Scenario } from '@fivenp/scenario'